Tothill

-Tothill is a hamlet in the East Lindsey district of Lincolnshire, England.
+Tothill is a hamlet in the civil parish of Withern with Stain, in the East Lindsey district of Lincolnshire, England.
 It is situated about 6 mi south-east from Louth, and about 5 mi north-west from Alford.
+In 1971 the parish had a population of 30.
+On 1 April 1987 the parish was abolished and merged with "Withern with Stain".

 Landmarks

 The manor of Tothill belonged to Lord Willoughby De Broke.
 The manor house is a Grade II listed building.
 It was built in the 17th century, with early-18th-century refronting, and some 19th-century alteration.

 Toot Hill is the remains of a medieval motte and bailey castle consisting of a large mound with double-ditched outer bailey.
 It is a Scheduled Ancient Monument.

 The church of Saint Mary was built in the 18th century of brick on a stone base, with a chancel, but no bellcote.
 It had some 18th-century alterations and was demolished in 1980.